How it works

 The following cases require the TPM to be resealed:

-The boot partition was modified and the SNS firewall was started on it.
-Do note that if the partition was selected in console mode during the interactive selection when the SNS firewall was started up, the TPM needs to be resealed after a second reboot.
+• The SNS firewall boot partition has been changed.
+Do note, however, that if the partition was selected in console mode during the interactive selection when the SNS firewall was started up, the TPM needs to be resealed after a second reboot.